Todd-be-the-best/GEOG5415M_final_project_201999579/README.md

 ## **Reproducing the analysis**

 All data required to reproduce this analysis are included in the project repository.
-This includes the Jupyter notebook, the air quality CSV files for Regent Street (The Crown Estate) and Bexley (Belvedere), and the spatial boundary file for the London-wide ULEZ.
+This includes the Jupyter notebook, the air quality CSV files for Regent Street (The Crown Estate) and Bexley (Belvedere), and the spatial boundary file for the London wide ULEZ.
 The analysis is written in Python and can be run using standard scientific Python libraries such as pandas, geopandas, matplotlib, and statsmodels.
 To reproduce the results, open the Jupyter notebook and run the cells in order from top to bottom.
 No additional data downloads or manual preprocessing steps are required.

 ## **References**